Dr Roman Bauer

 - Breitwieser L, Bauer R, DiMeglio A, Johard L, Kaiser M, Manca M, Mazzara M, Rademakers F, Talanov M. The BioDynaMo Project: creating a platform for large-scale reproducible biological simulations.
 In: 4th Workshop on Sustainable Software for Science: Practice and Experiences.
 2016, Manchester, UK: CEUR Workshop Proceedings.

-- Gonzalez-de-Aledo P, Sanchez P, Manca M, Baugh J, Vladimirov A, Asai R, Kaiser M, Bauer R. An optimization approach for the computational modeling of biological development.
-Advances in Engineering Software 2017.
-Submitted.
+- Gonzalez-de-Aledo P, Vladimirov A, Manca M, Baugh J, Asai R, Kaiser M, Bauer R. An optimization approach for agent-based computational models of biological development.
+Advances in Engineering Software 2018, Epub ahead of print.

 - Bauer R, Kaiser M. Nonlinear growth: An origin of hub organization in complex networks.
 Royal Society Open Science 2017.

 - Bauer R, Kaiser M. Organisational Principles of Connectomes: Changes during Evolution and Development.
 In: Shuichi S; Yasunori M; Tadashi N, ed.
 Brain Evolution by Design: From Neural Origin to Cognitive Architecture.
-Tokyo, Japan: Springer Japan, 2017, pp.438.
-In Press.
+Tokyo, Japan: Springer Japan, 2017, pp.387-401.

 - Bauer R, Breitwieser L, DiMeglio A, Johard L, Kaiser M, Manca M, Rademakers F, Talanov M, Tchitchigin A. The BioDynaMo Project: Experience Report.
 In: Jordi Vallverdú (Universitat Autònoma de Barcelona, Spain), Manuel Mazzara (Innopolis University, Russia), Max Talanov (Kazan Federal University, Russia), Salvatore Distefano (University of Messina, Italy & Kazan Federal University, Russia) and Robert Lowe (University of Gothenburg, Sweden & University of Skövde, Sweden), ed.
 Advanced Research on Biologically Inspired Cognitive Architectures.
 IGI Global, 2017, pp.117-125.